The Ashes: Will England field senior players in pink-ball warm-up ahead of second Ashes Test in Brisbane?

 - What now for England after abject Ashes implosion in Perth?

-Sky Sports' Michael Atherton feels that the batters should be asked if they feel they need a hit, referencing Zak Crawley, who bagged the first pair by an England opener since Atherton himself in 1999.
+Sky Sports' Michael Atherton felt that the batters should have been asked if they feel they need a hit, referencing Zak Crawley, who bagged the first pair by an England opener since Atherton himself in 1999.

 McCullum said: "We'll let the dust settle on this, then we'll start having those conversations, working out what's what.